 - 1 teaspoon cinnamon

-- Spread the vegetables evenly in a single layer and roast for 25 minutes or until vegetables are tender and edges are browned.
+- Spread the vegetables evenly in a single layer and roast for 25 minutes, until vegetables are tender and edges are browned.

-If you would like it the vegetables to be a little more crispier, place under the broiler for a couple minutes.
+Make it more charred: If you would like it the vegetables to be a little more crispier, place under the broiler for a couple minutes.
 Keep a close eye on the broiler as things can burn fast in there.

 - Category: Side Dish

 - Cuisine: American

 Keywords: maple roasted brussels sprouts and butternut squash, brussels sprouts and butternut squash, fall roasted vegetables